genkami/Ablisp/README.md

 ## Why I made this
 I just wanted to know the basic syntax and features of Amber, and I thought writing lisp interpreter is a good way to do it.

-Usually, it takes only several hundreds of lines of code to implement a minimal Lisp interpreter.
+Usually, it takes only several hundred lines of code to implement a minimal Lisp interpreter.
-In addition to that, I've made several Lisp interpreters in the last couple of years for learning purpose.
+In addition to that, I've made several Lisp interpreters in the last couple of years for learning purpose, so I'm kind of used to implement small interpreters.

-So I thought it takes just a few hours to write a new one even in a language that I'm not familiar with, which turned out to be completely wrong.
+For those reasons, I thought it would take just a few hours to write a new one even in a language that I'm not familiar with, which turned out to be completely wrong.

 ## What makes it difficult to write a Lisp interpreter in Amber?

-:police_car_light: *Disclaimer: I don't mean to criticize Amber.
+:rotating_light: *Disclaimer: I don't mean to criticize Amber.
 I just used Amber in a wrong way.*

 ### No recursive data structures